 One of the greatest challenges now facing the health care system in the United States is the rapid growth of the numbers of aging adults.
 It will have an unprecedented impact on the delivery of medical care, including supply of and demand for health care workers.

 It is expected that the supply of health care providers may decrease at a time huge numbers of workers retire or reduce their working hours.
 And older adults consume a disproportionate share of American health care services, resulting in greater demand for services.

-There are compelling demographic reasons to study aging.
+There are compelling demographic reasons to study aging and how to help the human body with supplements, as a matter of fact is something explained in this post explaining why these testosterone boosters work great.
 According to U.S. census records, a wave of 2.7 million Americans will turn 65 by 2011, and each succeeding year the swell gets higher until it peaks in 2025 with 4.2 million new 65-year-olds.
 By 2030, when the youngest boomers have become seniors, the number of Americans 65 and older is expected to be more than 70 million â€“ nearly twice as many as in 2005, according to a report by the National Academiesâ€™ Institute of Medicine

 Led by Theodore (Ted) Johnson II, MD, MPH, the Center benefits from well-established and successful programs in clinical care, aging research and education at Emoryâ€™s Wesley Woods Center, one of the nationâ€™s few campuses devoted to the health and well being of older adults.